-Cassandra knew parenting her first baby would be difficult.
-She didn’t think it would drive her mad.
+I knew that parenting my first baby would be difficult.
+I didn’t think it would drive me mad.

 Twenty-two.
 Freshly graduated with a double-major.
 Newly wed.
 Newly a mother.

 During my grueling pregnancy, the warning signs of bipolar disorder were missed or ignored.
 I found myself in my therapist’s office, dealing with the aftermath of a suicide attempt.
 Unbeknownst to my doctor, I was also coping with my imaginary friends, Rational and Emotional, miniature versions of me that I called my Shoulder Angels.
 Rational tapped her high heels against my left shoulder, offering acerbic commentary and criticism.
 Emotional, tiny, frail, and naked, crouched on my right shoulder and sobbed.

 With my therapist’s encouragement, I agreed to commit myself to a psychiatric hospital.
 The nurse on the phone told me to check in immediately.
 I said I would.
 Instead, I sped home in tears to say goodbye to my parents, my supportive-yet-overwhelmed husband, and my seven-day-old son.